 I enjoyed a quiet hike on the AT before checking out “The Blue Trail,” which features several plaques outlining the Battle of Crampton’s Gap along a well-marked loop.
 Access to the trail is just beyond the War Memorial and to the right, and it ends back at the memorial.
 (You’ll have to trust me on this.
 I couldn’t find information about the trail online.)

 Walking back to my car, I noticed a sign advertising van Gilder Pottery, just a stone’s throw away from the park.
 I couldn’t resist popping in.

-While artist Bill van Gilder lives in the house next to his studio-cum-shop, where he’s worked for several decades, the shop itself also has a homey vibe.
+While artist Bill van Gilder lives in the house next to his studio and shop, where he’s worked for several decades, the shop itself also has a homey vibe.
 His wife and two dogs greeted me when I came in, and I was left to browse in peace without that awkward sensation of being watched.
 I couldn’t help but eavesdrop on a conversation between a couple that walked in while I shopped — they were back to buy a piece for their son and daughter-in-law, and wanted to get Bill’s opinion.
 It was a nice thought, picturing this couple frequenting the mountainside shop every year, carefully selecting the next piece for their son’s collection.
 Inspired, I picked out a small mug for myself.